 You should talk to your healthcare provider if you experience digestive discomfort, diarrhea, or constipation that lasts for more than two weeks.
 If celiac disease runs in your family, you should ask your healthcare provider about testing options even if you aren’t experiencing symptoms.
 Some people don’t notice symptoms until later in life, and early detection reduces the risk of long-term complications.

 IBS and celiac disease share some of the same symptoms, but knowing the differences can help you better understand your body and communicate your concerns to your healthcare provider.

-If you think your symptoms might be connected to your diet, consider ordering an at-home celiac disease screening test and bring the results to your next appointment.
+If you think your symptoms might be connected to your diet, consider ordering an at-home celiac disease screening test and bring your celiac disease blood test results to your next appointment.